Abibubble/ms4-lead-shot-hazard/static/docs/TESTING.md

 ### Search Products

 * Accessible by all users.
-* Searches through database for what the user has entered into the search box.
+* Searches through the database for what the user has entered into the search box.
 * It uses the product name and description to search within.
 * It returns all results.
 * It populates a message if there are no results.